ankitpro/DevOps-Interview-Preparation/README.md

-# Author: Ankit Agarwal
-## Topic: DevOps Interview Preparation
+# DevOps Interview Preparation
-### Description: This repo will have information on the resources and also way to crack interview with best package available in the market.
+## This repo will have information on the resources and also way to crack interview with best package available in the market.
-#### Page is still under construction.
-Will keep updating it as and when possible.
-Keep watching for more updates.

 <center>
 <table>
   <tr>